Rhodes Scholarship Internal Application Instructions

 If you are endorsed, a member of the committee will reach out to you, as they'll need to speak with you in order to prepare the institutional endorsement that they'll write.
 Register for the application on the Rhodes website if you haven't done so yet.
 Reach out to your recommenders to let them know you've been endorsed by Reed, and add them to your application in the Rhodes application portal.
 Use your recommenders, the committee Rhodes liaison, and CLBR to help you work on your application.
 Remember that this award requires you to attest that your personal statement is entirely your own work, with no external help given.

 In your application you'll need to choose your place of application, which will either be Oregon, or the state/U.S. territory where you are a permanent resident.
-If you are selected as a finalist, you'll need to attend an in-person social event and final interview for your district, which will likely require travel.
+If you are selected as a finalist, you'll need to attend an in-person social event and final interview for your district on November 10th and 11th 2023, which will likely require travel.
 The Rhodes Trust does not pay for this travel.
+Winners are announced the same day that the interviews conclude.

 Please note that applying for this award will require a significant time commitment.
 One past applicant described it as being equivalent to taking another class.